gk58/json-in-vba/README.md

 # json-in-vba

-How easy parse JSON in VBA.
+How to easy parse JSON in VBA.

-No external libraries.
+No external libraries needed.